0OpTiX0/TrekTheGame/READMEdevs.txt

     to find a their former home in ruins.
 Determined to find his wife Jane after receiving a radio transmission claiming sanctuary in Portland.
 Along the way he makes various and consequential decisions to get there and ends up discovering that the sanctuary in Portland is overrun by raiders.
-He then finds out that the surviors evacuated to Tacoma where a determined Jones will eventually find his wife.
+He then finds out that the survivors evacuated to Tacoma where a determined Jones will eventually find his wife.
 (GOOD ENDING).